 To get started, you need to visit the Thrive Quiz Builder website and sign up for an account.

-Once you’ve purchased the plugin, go to your Member Dashboard.
-From here, you need to click on the green link in ‘Download and install the Thrive Product Manager plugin.’
+Once you’ve purchased the plugin, you can go to your Member Dashboard.
+From here, click the green link to ‘Download and install the Thrive Product Manager plugin.’

-After you’ve downloaded the Thrive Product Manager plugin, you need to install and activate it on your WordPress site.
-If you need help, see our guide on how to install a WordPress plugin.
+After downloading the Thrive Product Manager plugin, you need to install and activate it on your WordPress site.
+For step-by-step instructions, see our guide on how to install a WordPress plugin.

-After entering your username and password, you’ll be able to see your Thrive Product Manager Dashboard.
+After entering your Thrive username and password, you’ll be able to see your Thrive Product Manager Dashboard.

-Note: If you purchased the Thrive Suite rather than the standalone quiz plugin, you can select and install all of Thrive’s powerful plugins, including Thrive Leads, Thrive Apprentice, Thrive Architect, and more.
+💡 Note: If you purchase the Thrive Suite rather than the standalone quiz plugin, then you can select and install all of Thrive’s powerful plugins, including Thrive Leads, Thrive Apprentice, Thrive Architect, and more.

 When the Thrive Quiz Builder plugin is ready to use, you’ll see a success message.

-Next, you’ll be taken to the Thrive Dashboard, where you can manage all of your Thrive plugins.
+Next, you’ll see the Thrive Dashboard, where you can manage all your Thrive plugins.

 Next, you’ll be prompted to choose a template for your quiz.
 There are four different options: